mimi3421/lazyphoto2/README.md

 ## Usage

-Edit the path in server.py with text editor to your mannga folder containing the zip files
+Edit the path in server.py with text editor to your manga folder containing the zip files

     folderprefix = 'F:/myExt/fu/'